arviz-devs/arviz/paper/paper.md

 ![plot_dist with color mapped to school dimension.](figures/figure_0.png "`plot_dist` is a built-in plot.
 Here we show an example of further customization.
 The color is mapped to the school dimension.
 A neutral color is automatically assigned to the variables without the school dimension (mu and tau).
 The histograms have been made translucent"){width=4.5in}

 We have shown two small examples.
 For a more comprehensive overview, see the [`ArviZ` documentation](https://python.arviz.org/en/latest/) and the [EABM guide](https://arviz-devs.github.io/EABM/) [@eabm_2025].
 These resources include a wide range of examples designed for all types of users, from casual users to advanced analysts and developers looking to use `ArviZ` in their projects or libraries.

+## AI usage disclosure

+Generative AI tools were used during software development and documentation in a limited capacity, primarily to assist with rewording and minor code suggestions.
+All AI-assisted contributions were reviewed and edited by the authors.
+Core design decisions, feature development, and scientific or technical judgment were carried out by the authors, and all code and claims were tested and manually verified to ensure correctness.

 ## Acknowledgements